memestreak/memestreak.github.io/README.md

 ## References

 *   Built using [Eleventy].
-*   Support for scss formatted stylesheets comes from [eleventy-sass].
+*   Support for SCSS formatted stylesheets comes from [eleventy-sass].
 *   Hosting on GitHub Pages: See [hosting-eleventy-on-github-pages]
 *   [Configuring GitHub apex domains]